maddie480/RandomStuffWebsite/README.md

 ## Olympus News API

-This API returns the news to display in Olympus, in JSON format.
+This API is available at `https://max480-random-stuff.appspot.com/celeste/olympus-news`, and returns the news to display in Olympus, in JSON format.
 For example:
 ```json
 [
   {